Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 </dl>

-[=Simple addressing=] enables the packager logic to be very simple but this comes at a cost of reduced interoperability in multi-period scenarios and additional client complexity.
-You MAY use [=simple addressing=] in any situation where you are not affected by its limitations.
+A service MAY use [=simple addressing=] which enables the packager logic to be very simple.
+This simplicity comes at a cost of reduced applicability to multi-period scenarios and reduced client compatibility.

 All [=representations=] in the same [=adaptation set=] SHALL use the same addressing mode. [=Representations=] in different [=adaptation sets=] MAY use different addressing modes.